Interpretable Machine Learning for Resource Allocation with Application to Ventilator Triage: Interpretable Policies

-\textbf{The role of rectangularity.} We finish this section by discussing the fundamental role of \textit{rectangularity} in value iteration and contrasting it with the decision tree structure.
-The rectangularity assumption is a common assumption in the robust optimization and robust MDP literature \citep{Iyengar,BBC08,Kuhn,GGC}.
-In the unconstrained MDP setting of Section \ref{sec:nominal-MDP}, the rectangularity assumption states that the decisions $\pi_{t,s}$ for $s \in \X_{t}$ can be chosen independently across $s \in \X_{t}$.
-In particular, the decisions chosen in one state $s$ do not influence the choice of the decision maker at another state $s'$ (at the same period).
-In this case, the minimization problems defining the recursions \eqref{eq:Bellman-recursion} on the value function $\bm{v}^{*}$ of the optimal policy $\pi^{*}$ can be solved independently across $s \in \X_{t}$ for every period $t \in [H]$.
-Crucially, this is also implies the component-wise inequality $\bm{v}^{*}_{t} \leq \bm{v}^{\pi}_{t}$ at any period $t$ for any Markovian policy $\pi$, since $\pi^{*}$ is solving the minimization programs \eqref{eq:Bellman-recursion} at each state independently.
-From the definition of tree policies (Definition \ref{def:tree-policies}), it is clear that the rectangularity assumption is {\it not} satisfied for tree policies, because if $\pi$ is a tree policy compatible with a given tree $T$, then $\pi$ must choose the same action for all the states in a given subregion of the state space (defined by a leaf of $T$).
-In this case, the recursion \eqref{eq:Bellman-recursion} may not hold for an optimal, interpretable policy.
-In particular, if there are some constraints across the decisions chosen at different states, a policy attaining the $\arg \min$ in \eqref{eq:Bellman-recursion} may not even be feasible.
+\paragraph{Intuition on our NP-hardness result: the role of rectangularity.} We finish this section by discussing the fundamental role of \textit{rectangularity} in solving classical unconstrained MDPs and contrasting it with the decision tree structure introduced in this paper.
+The rectangularity assumption is a common assumption in the robust optimization and robust MDP literature \citep{Iyengar,BBC08,Kuhn,goyal2023robust}.
+In the unconstrained MDP setting of Section \ref{sec:nominal-MDP}, the rectangularity assumption states that at each time $t$, the decisions $\pi_{t,s}$ for $s \in \X_{t}$ can be chosen independently across $s \in \X_{t}$.
+In particular, the choice of the decision maker in one state does not influence the choice of the decision maker at another state (at the same period).
+In this case, the maximization problems defining the inductive updates \eqref{eq:Bellman-recursion} on the value function $\bm{v}\opt$ of the optimal policy $\pi\opt$ can be solved independently across $s \in \X_{t}$ for every period $t \in [H]$.
+Crucially, this also implies the component-wise inequality $\bm{v}\opt_{t} \geq \bm{v}^{\pi}_{t}$ at any period $t$ for any Markovian policy $\pi$, since $\pi\opt$ is solving the maximization programs \eqref{eq:Bellman-recursion} at each state independently.
+From the definition of tree policies (Definition \ref{def:tree-policies}), it is clear that {\it the rectangularity assumption is not satisfied for tree policies}, because if $\pi$ is a tree policy compatible with a given tree $T$, then $\pi$ must choose the same action for all the states in a given subregion of the state space (defined by a leaf of $T$).
+In this case, the equation \eqref{eq:Bellman-recursion} may not hold for an optimal tree policy.
+In particular, if there are some constraints across the decisions chosen at different states, a policy attaining the $\arg \max$ in \eqref{eq:Bellman-recursion} may not even be feasible, i.e., it may not be compatible with any admissible sequence of decision trees.